CFL: 19th season

 John Hufnagel was named president and general manager of the Calgary Stampeders on Jan.
 27, 2016.

-Hufnagel has been with the Stampeders since 2008 and served eight years as head coach and general manager before ceding coaching duties to Dave Dickenson at the conclusion of the 2015 season.
+After returning to the Stampeders in 2008, Hufnagel served eight years as head coach and general manager before ceding coaching duties to Dave Dickenson at the conclusion of the 2015 season.

 Hufnagel spent the 2003 season as quarterbacks coach for the Super Bowl-champion New England Patriots.
 Under his tutelage, Tom Brady completed 60.2 per cent of his passes for 3,620 yards, 23 touchdowns and 12 interceptions and was named the Super Bowl MVP.